COMPOL: A Unified Neural Operator Framework for Scalable Multi-Physics Simulations: Conclusion

 \section{Conclusion}

-We have introduced \ours, a novel coupled multi-physics neural operator learning framework that extends Fourier neural operators to effectively model interactions between multiple physical processes in complex systems.
-Our approach employs innovative feature aggregation techniques using recurrent and attention mechanisms to capture rich interdependencies in the latent space.
-Extensive experiments demonstrate that \ours achieves significant improvements in predictive accuracy compared to state-of-the-art methods.
-These results highlight the effectiveness of our feature aggregation approach for learning the complex dynamics of coupled multi-physics systems.
+We have introduced COMPOL, a novel coupled multi-physics neural operator learning framework that extends Fourier neural operators to effectively model interactions between multiple physical processes in complex systems.
+Our approach employs an attention-based feature aggregation mechanism to capture rich interdependencies among physical processes within the latent space, enabling explicit modeling of cross-process dynamics.
+Extensive experiments across diverse benchmarks, including reaction-diffusion systems, pattern-forming chemical reactions, multiphase geological flows, and thermo-hydro-mechanical processes, demonstrate that COMPOL achieves significant improvements in predictive accuracy compared to state-of-the-art methods.
+Ablation studies further confirm that these gains stem from the explicit cross-process coupling mechanism rather than increased model capacity.
+These results establish COMPOL as an effective and scalable framework for learning the complex dynamics of coupled multi-physics systems.